bloomen/transwarp/README.md

 ![graph](https://raw.githubusercontent.com/bloomen/transwarp/master/examples/basic_with_three_tasks.png)

 Every bubble represents a task and every arrow an edge between two tasks.
 The first line within a bubble is the task name.
-The second line denotes the task id, the task priority, the task level in the graph, and the number of parents, respectively.
+The second line denotes the task id and the number of parents, respectively.

 **Enjoy!**